Failed Driving Test

 Don’t leave it too long between tests

-We know that failing a driving test feels horrible, but one tip you can use to get over this feeling is to book another test as soon as you are ready to do so.
+We know that failing a driving test feels horrible, but one tip you can use to get over this feeling is to book another driving test as soon as you are ready to do so.
 Once your instructor feels you are ready to pass, it’s a good idea to pick yourself up, dust yourself off and try again.
 If you leave it too long between tests, you could forget some of the things you have learnt and you could begin to doubt your ability to get your driver’s license.

 Statistics on failed driving tests